-The runDisney princess half marathon is one of my favorite races.
-It’s a fun girls weekend where you get some new bling at the end.
+The runDisney princess half marathon weekend is one of my favorites.
+It’s a fun girls weekend where you get some awesome new bling at the end.
 What could be better?
 That being said, being prepared can make or break your experience, so I am here to offer some of my best tips for running this race.
 Good luck!

 1. Know the course.
 If you plan properly, you will know where the hilly overpasses are, where you can use a “real” bathroom on the course, and where the aid stations and med tents are located.
 Knowing this information can help you plan your fueling and pace for the event, and make you feel more at ease on race morning.
 I always try to wait to use the bathroom in the Magic Kingdom, and time my fuel around the free gel station that is on the back half of the course.
 Know what flavors are offered (I always opt for the vanilla, it tastes like frosting!) and make sure ahead of time that it won’t upset your stomach.
 The overpasses that will hurt are on the back half, once being a big loop around that can be killer on your IT bands, so take it slow.
 There are also a couple of hills as you come into EPCOT so make sure you have enough steam left to get up them!